-TIP Amendment #7 also includes:
+TIP Amendment #7 also includes a request from the City of Durham to flex FY18-22 Surface Transportation Block Grant Direct Attributable (STBGDA) funds from the Federal Highway Administration to the Federal Transit Administration to purchase three electric buses and seven paratransit vehicles.

-- A request from the City of Durham to flex FY18-22 Surface Transportation Block Grant Direct Attributable (STBGDA) funds from the Federal Highway Administration to the Federal Transit Administration to purchase three electric buses and seven paratransit vehicles. - A request from Orange County to modify TA-6721 and TD-5155.
+Two projects have been added to this amendment since the Technical Committee last saw it.
+Orange County has requested modifications to TA-6721 and TD-5155.
 These modifications would move funding to FY22 for the purchase of light transit vehicles.